 DAY 1: Depart U.S. / Fly overnight to Verona

 Depart the U.S. for Italy.
 The particulars of your arrival overseas are detailed with your flight itinerary.

 DAY 2: Arrive in Verona / Begin your trip extension

-You arrive at the airport in Verona, Italy, where a VBT representative meets you and helps you transfer (approximately 30 minutes) to your centrally located hotel in Verona.
-Later today at 4:00 pm at the hotel, our local expert will be available to answer your questions, assist you with your plans and offer an orientation city tour.
-The rest of the day is free to discover and dine on your own using your VBT City Information included in your Final Travel Booklet as a guide.
+You arrive at the airport in Verona, Italy, where a VBT representative will meet you and help you transfer (approximately 30 minutes) to your centrally located hotel.
+Later today at the hotel, our local expert will be available to answer your questions, assist you with your plans and offer a city orientation tour.
+The rest of the day is free to discover and dine on your own, using the VBT City Information included in your Final Travel Booklet as a guide.

 If you are going to be delayed meeting our transfer representative for more than 15 minutes due to delayed or lost luggage, please have airport staff page our driver with your last name so they may be notified of your delay.
 You may also contact our One Call travel assistance to advise of your delay and they will contact our transfer service.
 Our drivers are only able to wait for up to 45 minutes from the time your flight lands after which you would be responsible for your own transfer.